EHB-MCT/assignment-1-python-gpt-staf-julien/README.md

 # ChatPy
-A simple chat back-end REST API built with Python, supporting human-to-human chat rooms and providing flexibility for future integration of bots and additional features.
+A simple chat back-end REST API template built with Python trying to follow the PEP8 standard and other conventions.

 ## Up & running (optional)
 1. Open your terminal (inside VSC or PowerShel).